 However, it's not as common as it used to be, and many devices don't support it or process it well.
 This is where converting your VC-1 encoded videos to H.264 comes in handy.
 H.264 is a widely used video compression standard that's supported by just about every device, media player, and programs out there.
 Ready to get started?
 Then let's jump right in!

 Armed with rich codecs and 500+ optimized presets, HD Video Converter Factory Pro provides you with a brand-new experience on video processing.
-You're only required to go through 3 simple steps to convert VC-1 to H.264 with hardware acceleration.
-Get it now!
+Only 3 simple steps are required get the job done with hardware acceleration.

 Videos encoded in the VC-1 format can be converted to the H.264 format using a video transcoding tool.
 However, as there are all sorts of different codecs and file formats out there, it can be a bit of a challenge for those green hands, who are trying to figure out how to convert one to another.
 Don't worry, we're here to help.

-WonderFox HD Video Converter Factory Pro, a feature-rich yet easy-to-use video/audio processor, is highly recommended to save you from that real pain.
-Benefited from its rich built-in codecs and WYSIWYG interface, you're able to implement the VC-1 to H.264 conversion without a hitch.
+WonderFox HD Video Converter Factory Pro, a feature-rich yet easy-to-use video/audio processor, is highly recommended to save you from that real pain with its rich built-in codecs and WYSIWYG interface.
+Download it and see how it works to convert your VC-1 videos to H.264 efficiently.

-After installation, launch HD Video Converter Factory Pro and open the first "Converter" module on the main interface.
+Install and runInstall and run HD Video Converter Factory Pro.
+Open the first "Converter" module on the main interface.
 Click on the "Add Files" button in the top-left corner to import multiple VC-1 video files from your computer.
 Alternatively, a quick drop-and-drop action is allowed.